- October 24, 2021

 Electrical engineers are inventors, designers and builders who understand how to manipulate currents and voltages in creative ways that advance technology.
 Like all areas of engineering, this academic discipline is a hands-on field that involves making and improving practical objects.

-The median salary among U.S. electrical and electronics engineers as of May 2020 was $103,390, according to the U.S. Bureau of Labor Statistics, which predicts that employment in the occupation will be 7% higher in 2030 than it was in 2020.
+The median salary among U.S. electrical and electronics engineers as of May 2020 was $103,390, according to the U.S. Bureau of Labor Statistics, which predicted that E.E. employment will be 7% higher in 2030 than it was in 2020.

 What Electrical Engineers Do and Why It Matters